Ironically, our biggest challenge to homeschooling can happen right at home – convincing the family members and friends we’re closest to.

 If this is your situation, take heart!
-Many of us are facing the same challenge, especially if we come from teaching backgrounds where many of our relatives are members of (and big proponents for) the traditional classroom setting.
+Many of us are facing the same challenge, especially if many of our relatives have backgrounds in public education or traditional classroom settings.

 Invite your family to “research” homeschooling with you.